 What is a Virtual Terminal For Processing Credit Cards?

 A virtual terminal is a software or application that allows businesses to accept credit card payments right from their computer.
-It turns merchants customers’ computers or smart devices into an online payment terminal.
+It turns merchants or customers’ computers or smart devices into an online payment terminal.

 Virtual card payment processing requires no additional equipment such as a physical terminal.
 Additionally, merchants will not need to pay for their software or application.
 Simply put, virtual payment terminals are a no-hassle, web-based payment platform.
 Allowing merchants to easily accept online payments.